Current small business loan rates can start around 3% for the most qualified applicants at conventional banks to about

 - Time in business

-Business loans with low interest rates are often reserved for those with the strongest financial standing.
-The amount of time you have been in business, as well as your monthly revenue, can give lenders an idea of your needs, your ability to make payments and your commitment.
-Having substantial collateral such as home equity or equipment can help you secure a loan.
+Additionally, the amount of time you’ve been in business as well as your monthly revenue can give lenders an idea of your ability to make payments and your commitment.
+Having substantial collateral, such as home equity or equipment, can also help you secure a loan.